masc-ucsc/hif/README.md

 The main goals:

-* Generic to support multiple tools that may have different hardware Internal Representation (IR)
+* Generic to support multiple tools that may have different Hardware Internal Representation (HIF)
 * Reasonably fast to load/save files
 * Reasonably compact representation
 * API to read/write HIF files to avoid custom parser/iterator for each tool
 * Version and tool dependence information
 * Use the same format to support control flow (tree) and graph (netlist) representation
-* The HIF data format includes the hardware representation and attributes
-* When the HIF data format is in SSA mode and it does not have custom nesting scopes, tools should be able to read it, but may not be able to transform due to unknown semantics.

 Non goals: